abhineet123/MTF/Config/ReadMe.md

 			perform histogram equalization as part of pre processing Possible Values:
 			0: Disable (default)
 			1: Enable

-	 Parameter:	'enable_pre_proc'
-		Description:
-			Enable the pre processing module;
-			setting this to 0 will cause raw images from the input module to be fed directly to the trackers which will only work if their format is compatible with that required by the tracker;
-			even when no filtering is used (pre_proc_type = -1), the pre processing module still converts the input images to the correct channels and precision;
-		Possible Values:
-			0: Disable
-			1: Enable (default)

 	 Parameter:	'uchar_input'
 		Description:
-			use input 8 bit unsigned integral images of type CV_8UC1/CV_8UC3 as input to trackers rather than 32 bit floating point variants (CV_32FC1/CV_32FC3) enabling this can provide a small increase in speed but sometimes at the cost of slight loss in precision especially if filtering or grayscale conversion is enabled
+			use 8 bit unsigned integral images of type CV_8UC1/CV_8UC3 as input to trackers rather than 32 bit floating point variants (CV_32FC1/CV_32FC3) enabling this can provide a small increase in speed but sometimes at the cost of a slight loss in precision especially if filtering or gray scale conversion is enabled
 		Possible Values:
 			0: Disable (default)
 			1: Enable